jflaney23/qrv-website/README.md

 # qrv-website
-first attempt at my website
+This is my first attempt at my own website.